 Great content that sits on your website will help your search rankings if you are trying to improve your rankings locally or nationally.

 Customers LOVE information.
 Provide informative, relative, content for your customers.

 Blogging got a bad rep early on, but it has grown up quite a bit since the travel bloggers made it so popular.
 Think of the blog area of your website as a place where you prove your authority on a specific topic, answer questions your customers often have about a product or service.
 Your blog can act as the help or information page of your website.

-We have included it since Google added a post that shows up in the Google My Business information that comes up when your business is listed [need a pic here]
+We have included Google My Business since Google added a post feature that shows up in the Google My Business information that comes up when your business is listed

 Here is an example of how it looks in a search.